Hybrid (British band): 2006–2008: I Choose Noise

 2008 saw the release of Soundsystem 01.
 The album is a double-disc mix collection with the first CD being based around actual film scores fused with ambient electronica, and the second containing more upfront, club-oriented music represented by remixes of music by the likes of Sasha, Quivver and Elite Force.
-Later that same year, Hybrid released a new single, entitled "The Formula of Fear", which featured Charlotte James on the vocals.
+Later that same year, Hybrid released a new single, entitled "The Formula of Fear", which featured Charlotte James on as songwriter, vocalist and guitarist.
 Hybrid also contributed an original track "Komuru", to the Survival International charity album, Songs for Survival.

 2009–2011: Disappear Here

 Besides collaborating with Harry Gregson-Williams 2009 saw Hybrid focusing on the production of their fourth album.
 The album was originally finished in 2008, however the group described the album as indie rock and as a result, weren't satisfied with the album, which led them to restart the production completely.
 After several months of silence, their fourth album Disappear Here was finally finished and released on 29 March 2010.
 The album was made with Andrew Skeet and the City of Prague Philharmonic Orchestra at Smecky Music Studios.
 A video recording of the track from the forthcoming album, entitled "Break My Soul", was also released which was filmed and edited by the band.
 Disappear Here spawned several singles, and also rose to #2 at the iTunes electronic charts.
 The album was re-released in the same year, entitled Disappear Here: Widescreen Edition, which contained special edits, remixes and orchestral versions.